antvis/G2/docs/introduction.md

 When it comes to interaction, it is always with less concern as well as visual representations.
 Vega introduces high-level abstractions such as streams and signals to simplify the implementation of interactions.
 Yet it has a steep learning curve and may be difficult to be specified for complex interaction.
 Compare to that, G2 only abstract some intuitive action to compose most interactions(hopefully).

 What to make G2 better?
 Come and join us, it is still a work in progress!

-What to make G2 better?
-Come and join us, it is still work in progress!

 ## References